Combating Leaks and Wet Basements

 Most people at one time or another have experienced damage to their home from water.
 A leaking roof, rotted siding, fungus-covered floor framing and a wet basement are a few examples of how water can harm a home.
 Even what might seem the least significant of leaks can cause major damage.
 For example, a pin- hole leak in a piece of roof flashing can soak attic insulation causing the ceiling to stain and sag.
 The water-soaked insulation can also cause surrounding wood framing to rot by means of capillary action.
 Or the waterlogged insulation can condense, allowing water vapor to attack other parts of the attic.

 This scenario can be played out in virtually every area of the home where water is a threat.
 An area that is most susceptible to leaks and water damage is the basement.
 It doesn’t take a physicist to figure out why this is the case.
 A basement is, by design, embedded into the earth.
 As such, it is a magnet for any water that might be present around the home such as that produced by rain or irrigation.
+If your basement gets flooded, you may look for a company that offers professional water damage cleanup services.

 In addition to the rot discussed earlier, a wet basement can cause the foundation to heave, resulting in cracks over windows and doors and out-of-level floors.
 This can happen even if your home doesn’t have a basement.
 A wet crawlspace or water under a concrete slab can be equally threatening.